-Summer Cooper is a registered dietitian who enjoys working alongside clients on their individual health journeys and guiding them to a positive and sustainable relationship with food and body image.
+Summer is a registered dietitian who enjoys working alongside clients on their individual health journeys and guiding them to a positive and sustainable relationship with food and body image.
 Her work focuses on targeting ineffective behaviors and beliefs about food and body using Health at Every Size principles, Intuitive Eating, food exposures and FBT-informed care.
+She is also currently working toward her Certified Eating Disorder Specialist certification through the International Association of Eating Disorder Professionals.
 Summer appreciates everyone’s uniqueness and offers a gracious and affectionate approach throughout the treatment process as she works to balance nutrition science and education successfully.
 She enjoys working with individuals of all ages!

 Summer was born and raised in Kentucky but now calls Indiana home.
 She received her Bachelor of Science degree from Western Kentucky University, where she also completed her dietetic internship.